rgrfr/react-app-documentation/README.md

 This repository serves as a comprehensive, interactive guide documenting the end-to-end process of setting up a development environment for a React application and deploying it to GitHub Pages.

 The documentation itself is built as a **React application**, with all the content and interactive elements residing within the `src/App.jsx` file.
 This means you are looking at the *result* of the process, while simultaneously learning *how* to achieve it.
+You won't need a React app to get started as this package contains one (ie it's the documentation at the link below).

 ## **🚀 View the Live Documentation**